Logo

 Johnny Cash said that it had come to him in a dream.

-In June 1965, Johnny Cash's camper caught fire during a fishing trip with his nephew Damon Fielder in Los Padres National Forest in California, triggering a forest fire that burned several hundred acres and nearly caused his death.
+In June 1965, Johnny Cash's camper caught fire during a fishing trip with his nephew Damon Fielder in Los Padres National Forest in California.

-Johnny Cash claimed that the fire was caused by sparks from a defective exhaust system on his camper, but Fielder thinks that Johnny Cash started a fire to stay warm and in his drugged condition failed to notice the fire getting out of control.
+Johnny Cash claimed that the fire was caused by sparks from a defective exhaust system on his camper, but Fielder thought that Johnny Cash started a fire to stay warm and, under the influence of drugs, failed to notice the fire getting out of control.

 Johnny Cash posted a $1,500 bond and was released until his arraignment.